scanabc/testdrive/index.md

 ![Prototype](img/prototype.png){: #w400r}

-We've seen so many talented techies, and so many novel ideas and prototypes... if we only could convince people to be a slightly more megalomaniac!
-If they only realized what is the potential within them!
-How great ideas and prototypes would mature, get out to the world and allow humankind to go further in the use of technology?
+We've seen so many talented techies, novel ideas and prototypes stuck in a Garage-stage.
+We want them (and the future ones) out to the world.
+We want to infect people with the same megalomania we have suffered for ages.

 ## Why the Test Drive and not the Real Deal

 The real deal is certainly an option.
 We've just found out that two things sometimes block people for considering the life of an enterpreneur: financial insecurity and fear of excessive workload.
-Time-limited test drive allows people to give it a spin, and then make a bit more balanced decision what they want to do.
+Time-limited test drive allows people to give it a spin, and then make a tad more balanced decision what they want to do with their life.

 <div markdown="1" class="container bg-dark">